Should I Hire a Live Band or DJ for My Wedding?

-What will be the soundtrack to your wedding?
-Every unforgettable event, celebration, and party has a playlist.
-Your wedding music will be a top priority when it comes to planning for your big day.
-This blog discusses budget for wedding music, reception venue size, and the benefits of hiring a DJ or live band for your event.
+What will be the soundtrack to your big day?
+Every unforgettable event, celebration and party has a playlist.
+Your wedding music will be a top priority when it comes to planning your ceremony and reception.
+This blog contains an overview of how much to budget for your wedding entertainment, how to determine what type of entertainment to book based on your venue size and the benefits of hiring a DJ or live band for your event.
 Each of these elements will influence your final decision on wedding music.

 Wedding Music Planning Tip #1: Know Your Budget

-On the day of your wedding you want to hear the music of your favorite song, not the sound of your bank account breaking.
-Start by making a wedding music budget.
-Sit down and talk with your fiancé and anyone else involved in planning your wedding, and discuss your goals.
+On the day of your wedding you want to hear the melody of your favorite song, not the sound of your bank account breaking!
+Start by setting a budget for your wedding entertainment.
+Sit down and talk with your fiancé and your planner, if you’ve hired one, to discuss your goals.
 From there, prioritize and allocate available funds to the wedding music elements and any other entertainment aspects that are special to you both.
 The cost of quality entertainment in NC is reasonable.
 Below you’ll find the average cost breakdown.

 How Much Do Ceremony Musicians Cost?

-Typically, wedding ceremony musicians start around $300 for a soloist and up for duos and trios.
+Typically, wedding ceremony musicians start around $400 for a soloist and go up from there for duos and trios.

 How Much Does a Wedding DJ Cost?

-Professional DJs in the Raleigh area start at about $1,000 for base packages.
-The cost for a wedding DJ increases with the addition of extra hours, special add-ons, as well as level of experience.
-Check out our list of preferred NC wedding DJs.
+Professional DJs in the Raleigh area start at about $2,000 for base packages.
+Cost can rise to $7,500 with add-ons like specialty lighting, rentals and more.
+The cost for a wedding DJ increases with the addition of extra hours as well as level of experience.
+Check out our preferred NC DJs and live bands.

-Wedding Music Planning Tip #2: Match Your Reception Size with Your Entertainment Size
+Wedding Music Planning Tip #2: Match Your Entertainment to Your Reception Venue

-Wedding Music Planning Tip #3: Why Should I Hire a Professional DJ?
+Wedding Music Planning Tip #3: Hire a Pro

 It might be tempting to let your favorite cousin, who knows all the best music, play DJ at your wedding.
 But please don’t.
 Aside from the long list of nightmare scenarios that come with an amateur DJ, there are so many amazing reasons for hiring a professional NC wedding DJ.

-- Professional DJ’s come prepared.
-On the day of your wedding, the DJ arrives early to set up all of their own, excellent sound equipment (not your cousin’s bluetooth speaker).
+- Pro DJs come prepared.
+On the day of your wedding, the DJ arrives early to set up all of their own, excellent sound equipment, not your cousin’s bluetooth speaker.

-- Professional DJ’s have an endless variety of songs at their fingertips.
-Forget trying to download albums last minute onto your iTunes account.
+- A professional DJ will have an endless variety of songs at their fingertips.
+Forget trying to find playlists last-minute on your Spotify account.
 A professional DJ can adjust to the mood of the event, take requests, and easily play music from any genre.

 - Professional DJ’s know how to read a crowd.
 A DJ can provide a constant flow of carefully selected music that appropriately fits the mood of your event at different points throughout the night.

-- Professional DJ’s know how to announce on microphone.
-The last thing you want is your cousin to be mumbling incoherent gibberish into the microphone.
+- Pro DJs know how to announce on a microphone.
+The last thing you want is your cousin to be mumbling incoherent gibberish during your reception.
+“We direct the attention where it belongs – on you and your guests,” says Stylus S.E. owner Jason Huggins.
+“You won’t hear any complaints about our DJ spending too much time on the mic because your guests will be too busy dancing the night away!”
 Hire a DJ that can clearly announce your wedding reception entrance, first dance, blessings, toasts, and more.

-Wedding Music Planning Tip #4: Why Should I Hire a Live Band?
+Wedding Music Planning Tip #4: Hire a Live Band

 Witnessing a live performance is an experience.
-Exactly in the same way going to a live concert is ten times more exciting than listening to an album from your earbuds at home.
+Exactly in the same way going to a live concert is lightyears more exciting than listening to an album from your earbuds at home.
 Hiring a live band to supply your wedding music is an excellent decision.
 Here’s why:

 - Live bands know how to engage with an audience.
 Party bands are dramatic and high-energy, so guests who don’t enjoy dancing will still have fun watching the live band perform.

 - Live bands are diverse.
 You can hire a folksy acoustic band, a snazzy jazz ensemble, or even a show-stopping soul band.
-The options are limitless at ECE!
+The options are limitless!

 The Final Takeaway for Planning Your Wedding Music

 The bottom line?
-Whether hiring a DJ, live band, or any type of entertainment, ask lots of questions.
-It is important that your professionals are familiar with entertainment for wedding events – not just bars and fraternities.
+Whether hiring a DJ, live band or any type of entertainment, ask lots of questions.
+It is important that your professionals are familiar with the specific needs that weddings entail – not just bars and fraternities.
 Professional wedding DJs and live bands are the route to go for smooth and extraordinary wedding memories.